Skip to main content

 Applicants can choose one of three options at BYU as outlined below:

-• Declared Cybersecurity majors at BYU who will be Juniors in Fall 2025 may apply.
+• For declared Cybersecurity majors at BYU who will be Juniors in Fall 2026

-• Those who will have completed a relevant technical B.S. degree (e.g., Cybersecurity, IT, CS, EE, CE, IS) from an accredited university program before Fall 2025 may apply.
+• For students who will complete a relevant technical B.S.
+(Cybersecurity, IT, CS, EE, CE, or IS) from an accredited program before Fall 2026

-• Acceptance of the SFS Scholarship is contingent upon acceptance into the BYU IT & Cybersecurity M.S. program.
+• Must be accepted into the BYU IT & Cybersecurity M.S. program.

-• Funding for both years of M.S. degree will be provided.
+• Funding: Both years of the M.S. degree

-• Declared Cybersecurity majors at BYU who will be Seniors in Fall 2025 may apply.
+• For declared Cybersecurity majors at BYU who will be Juniors or Seniors in Fall 2026

-• The two years for M.S. degree is contingent upon acceptance into the BYU IT & Cybersecurity M.S. degree.
+• All options require acceptance into the IT & Cybersecurity M.S. program

-• With permission from the SFS admissions committee, students can apply to finish the M.S. degree in one year.
-Please contact Audra McHoes if you would like to assess this possibility.
+*A 1-year M.S. requires permission from the SFS Admissions Committee.
+Please contact Audra McHoes if you would like to discuss eligibility.

 Eligibility Requirements